CyberMiles/smart_contracts/HelloWorld/README.md

 *Truffle* automates and simplifies the deployment process.

-Seee installation instructions here: <http://truffleframework.com/docs/getting_started/installation>
+See installation instructions here: <http://truffleframework.com/docs/getting_started/installation>

 Once the installation is done, we can make a new directory and run *'init truffle'* inside of it.
 Then create or copy the *HelloWorld.sol* file inside the *'contracts'* directory.
 Create a *migrations/2_deploy_contracts.js* file with the content: